 Made in L.A.
 2020: a version

 Hammer visitors can pick up passes to make free, advance reservations for The Huntington through August 1.
-Capacity is limited and available first come, first-served.
+Reservations to The Huntington are available first come, first-served.
 Questions?
 Email [email protected] or call 310-443-7020.

 Works by 30 Los Angeles–based artists are presented at both institutions—two versions that make up the whole.
 The exhibition features new installations, videos, films, sculptures, performances, and paintings, many commissioned specifically for the exhibition.

-Funded through the generosity of Los Angeles philanthropists and art collectors Jarl and Pamela Mohn, three awards totaling $150,000 will be given to artists in the exhibition: the Mohn Award, the Career Achievement Award—both of which are selected by a professional jury—and the Public Recognition Award, which is determined through votes cast by visitors to the exhibition.
-Visitors will be able to vote at both exhibition locations.
+Funded through the generosity of Los Angeles philanthropists and art collectors Jarl and Pamela Mohn, three awards totaling $150,000 are given to artists in the exhibition: the Mohn Award, the Career Achievement Award—both of which are selected by a professional jury—and the Public Recognition Award, which is determined through votes cast by visitors to the exhibition.
+Visitors vote at both exhibition locations.
+Learn about the award winners.

 During the run of Made in L.A.
 2020, members and visitors to the Hammer will receive passes granting free admission to The Huntington to view Made in L.A.
 2020 in full.